-This Soy Maple Glazed Salmon is insanely good.
-The salmon is bursting with flavor.
+This oven-baked Maple Soy Glazed Salmon is bursting with flavor.
 It has a mild sweetness from the maple syrup and a hint of saltiness from the soy sauce.
 It literally seems to melt in your mouth.
 After your first bite, this will be a regular on your dinner rotation.
 Yes, it's that good.

 My family and I love seafood, especially salmon.
 Unfortunately, it is hard to come by in our area of the world.
-The frozen fillets at the grocery store are the closest we get to fresh salmon.
+The frozen fillets at the grocery store are the closest to fresh salmon we get.

-We like to buy salmon at Costco as it is much more affordable.
-It is so nice to have some in the freezer whenever we decide to make salmon for dinner.
+I like to buy salmon at Costco as it is much more affordable.
+It is nice to have it in the freezer when making salmon for dinner.

 🍱 Ingredients